 Washington, D.C. has dozens of museums that explore subjects ranging from art and history to national heroes and international culture.
 Most of the museums have changing exhibits to keep visitors interested in returning to see something new.
 The following guide highlights some of the top exhibits that are on view now in the nation's capital.
 All of the museums also host a wide range of public events including lectures, concerts, films and more.

-- Slavery and Freedom - National Museum of African American History, 1400 Constitution Ave., NW Washington, D.C.
-The exhibit is one of many at the new Smithsonian museum on the National Mall.
-Personal stories highlight the economic and political legacies of slavery, beginning in the 15th century with the transatlantic slave trade, through the Civil War and the Emancipation Proclamation.
+- Watching Oprah - National Museum of African American History, 1400 Constitution Ave., NW Washington, D.C.
+This exhibit at the new Smithsonian museum on the National Mall is a must for Oprah fans.
+Learn about her life and impact on American life through original artifacts from The Oprah Winfrey Show and the icon's own personal collection.
 Note that due to the popularity of the new museum, free timed-entrance tickets may be required to visit.
-(On permanent display)
+(On display through June 2019)

 More About Washington, D.C.
 Museums

 - A Guide to All of the Smithsonian Museums

 - 10 Science and Technology Museums in Washington, D.C.

 - Museums in the DC Capital Region

 - Best Museums for Kids in Washington, D.C.